Spanking paddle

 A spanking paddle is an implement used to strike a person on the buttocks.
 The act of spanking a person with a paddle is known as "paddling".
-A paddling may be for punishment (normally of a student at school in the United States), or as an initiation or hazing ritual.
+A paddling may be for punishment (normally of a student at school in the United States), for fun (non-erotic or erotic), or as an initiation or hazing ritual.
+In the great majority of cases, the paddle is aimed at the recipient's buttocks; less commonly, the back of the thighs might also be targeted.
+The sensation from the impact of a paddle is a sharp sting that quickly transitions to a deep ache.